sentclose/sentc-docs/docs/src/guide/backend-only.md

 ### Register device

-Prepare register device is analog to first user register.
+The "Prepare register device" function is similar to the initial user registration process.
-But the validation of the register over a logged in device is still the same as we show in user [here](/guide/user/#register-device).
+However, the validation for device registration is the same as described in the "User" section [here](/guide/user/#register-device).

-Send the input to our api to the endpoint with a post request, without a jwt: `https://api.sentc.com/api/v1/user/prepare_register_device`
+To register a device, send the necessary input to our API endpoint using a POST request without a JWT at: https://api.sentc.com/api/v1/user/prepare_register_device

 :::: tabs type:card